cgx027/on-static/README.md

     "fileServerPort": 9090,
     "fileServerPath": "/",
     ```

+RackHD configure files can be find at:

+    /opt/monorail/config.json
+or
+    /opt/onrack/etc/monorail.json

 4. Specify repo: "http://on-static-ip-addr:port/ubuntu/14.04" in the payload used in os install workflow.

     The API look like: